Last Updated on June 9, 2022 by Scott Charleboix

 That drawback is that for imagine if you will that you just created that perfect blog post, along with the perfect pins that you can’t wait to publish to the world to start bringing traffic to your website.

-You publish your post, you create the pins on Pinterest and you open your Tailwind account because now you want to share this perfect post with the rest of your Tailwind Tribe mates.
+You publish your post, you create the pins on Pinterest and you open your TW account because now you want to share this perfect post with the rest of your TW Tribe mates.
 You open the board where you’ve just placed the pins and then you wait.
 You wait some more, and then you wait.
 It’s like being in the military where there’s a slogan “Hurry up and wait”.

 I’m usually pretty patient but when it comes to the blog I’m just like anybody else that the ultimate goal is to bring traffic to your website.
 How can you bring that traffic to your website if you have to wait a day or two, or three to then upload those pins (if you rely solely on Tailwind)?